yogeshprasad/puppet-examples/README.md

 # Install Puppet 4 in a Master-Agent Setup on Ubuntu 14.04

+### Prerequisites
+* Root access to all of the servers
+* Each server should have a unique hostname
+* Each server should be in the same timezone

 ### Install puppet server
       $ cd ~ && wget https://apt.puppetlabs.com/puppetlabs-release-pc1-trusty.deb
       $ sudo dpkg -i puppetlabs-release-pc1-trusty.deb